 One of the most popular ruins in Antigua due to its quiet gardens and unusual architecture, which is perfect for a game of hide-and-go-seek.
 Enjoyable on its own, you’ll get a lot more out of it if you hire a guide to give you a private tour.
 Because of the arrangement of the living quarters, it is thought to be the first apartment complex ever built in the continent.

-This is definitely not an exhaustive list, by any means, just the attractions we consider most interesting if you’re short on time.
+This is not an exhaustive list, by any means, just the attractions we consider most interesting if you’re short on time.